Watts-Lab/task-mapping/tasks/Mock Jury.md

 ## The visual components
 The case summary is 6 pages and includes both prosecution and defense testimonies.
 All trial summaries describe an alleged second degree sexual assault of a female victim taking place 18 months prior to the hearing.
 The defendant was accused of disrobing and fondling the victim in the defendants house, while she waited for her playmate(the defendants daughter) to arrive.
 The only variations between cases was the inclusion of critical evidence.
 In the control version, the case against the defendant was designed to be weak.
-In the other two versions critical evidence was sexed by the authorities from the defendants house.
+In the other two versions critical evidence was seized by the authorities from the defendants house.
 The evidence was 17 photos of the victim either partially dressed for fully nude.
 In both cases the defense objected to the evidence saying that  it was obtained through illegal search and seizure.
 The evidence was then either ruled admissible or inadmissible.
 In the inadmissible case, jurors are instructed to disregard the statement about the photographs, and no further rational is given by the judge.

 ## Materials for alternative versions of the experiment
 N/A